 A full assessment of writing includes looking at spontaneous writing, written naming, writing to dictation, and copying a written statement.
 Try using the Cookie Theft picture from the BDAE to get a writing sample that you can compare over time.
 Once you have a sample, you can look at organization, sentences structure, word choice, and spelling (Chapey, 2008).
 Standardized stimuli for assessing writing can come from the WAB-R or BDAE-3 aphasia assessment batteries.
-The best assessments of spelling come from controlled word lists, such as in the PALPA or Johns Hopkins University Dysgraphia Battery (1985, described in this book).
+The best assessments of spelling come from controlled word lists, such as in the PALPA or Johns Hopkins University Dysgraphia Battery (1985, appendix 25-1 in the Chapey textbook).
 Keep these assessments in client folders and re-assess clients at regular intervals (I do this every 8 weeks) to track progress and re-examine your treatment approach.
 Having a graduate SLP student is helpful in conducting these assessments so you can focus on the therapy.

 7) Learn more about the different types of acquired dysgraphias to better understand how to treat them.